-As we mentioned, excursions through the cruise line are expensive so at local taxi companies and tour operators as this can save you big bucks as we mentioned in the last tip.
+As we mentioned, excursions through the cruise line are expensive so look at local taxi companies and tour operators as this can save you big bucks.
 Just remember that when you are doing your own thing you need to be back at the ship on time.
 On our first cruise, we always planned to arrive back at the ship 1 hour before all-aboard time.

 5. Embarkation Day Bag